-The Fund has a bifurcated organizational structure sharing common services including human resources, facilities management and communications:
+The Fund has a bifurcated organizational structure:

-The Chief Executive of Pension Administration manages pension administration matters and reports to the Pension Board.
+Administration manages pension administration matters and reports to the Pension Board.
 The Office of Investment Management (OIM) manages the investments and reports to the United Nations Secretary-General through the Representative for the investment of the assets of the Fund.